-Since the market is limited with demand from advanced exploratory centres and research and department of highly advanced companies such as IBM.
+Since the market is limited with demand from advanced exploratory centers and research and department of highly advanced companies such as IBM.
 There was not much change seen in the COVID-19 scenario.
-Though, the projects working under the technology were suspended given that the firms revenues were declining as compared to the normal scenarios.
-However, as the market expects revival and has shown interest in advance artificial intelligence and quantum technology, the demand for the semi-conductor is expected to rise.
-Currently, a subset of the QUBIT semi-conductor segment is enhancing the displays of the electronic devices for advanced smartphones, industrial machine controlling panel, and devices at the aerospace stations.
-The technology will act as an auxiliary for Machine learning, Artificial intelligence and Robotics machine technology.
+Though, the projects working under the technology were suspended given that the revenues were declining as compared to the normal scenarios.
+However, as the market expects revival and has shown interest in advanced artificial intelligence and quantum technology, the demand for the semiconductor is expected to rise.
+Currently, a subset of the QUBIT semiconductor segment is enhancing the displays of the electronic devices for advanced smartphones, industrial machine controlling panels, and devices at the aerospace stations.
+The technology will act as an auxiliary for Machine Learning, Artificial Intelligence, and Robotics Machine Technology.

 Innovative projects in the Quantum Computing Space